 Year mark 100% (Theory test 80%, Assignment 20%.
-A supplementary test will be
+A supplementary test will be provided to students who do not make an overall 50% in the test and assignment.)

 GENERAL PATHOLOGY

 The student will acquire knowledge pertaining to pathological processes within the body.